daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 MF models are fairly resilient to sparsity but when it spills over roughly $99.5\%$, it can become problematic.
-There are strategies to reduce sparsity.
-Researchers tend to either subsample users and / or items in such a way that some amount of coverage is guaranteed and / or collect multi-channel interaction data (presumably of lower user-item affinity) from other implicit data sources, e.g., time-on-page.
+In those cases, researchers tend to either subsample (users and / or items) in such a way that some amount of coverage is guaranteed and / or collect multi-channel interaction data (presumably of lower user-item affinity) from other implicit data sources, e.g., time-on-page.